Destinations, Italy, Travel, Travel Tips

 So we sat and waited while the bulk of the passengers crowded the desk, shouting.

 Watch, that is, until a second charter bus pulled in, ahead of the first one.
-The remaining ten or so passengers (us included) loaded our items underneath, climbed on board, and motored out of there ahead of the other bus.
+The remaining ten or so passengers (us included) loaded our items underneath, climbed on board, and motored out of there ahead of the first (now second to depart) bus.

 We ate an admittedly sad dinner at the hotel, which I’m sure weren’t expecting to feed guests at 10:00 p.m.
 But we smiled and ate while the other guests at our table made fun of the meal and complained, which didn’t get them anywhere.
 They perked up a little when we explained all we had read about compensation when flights are delayed out of the EU.